sectoSSD/sectoSSD/README.md

 I live and grew up in the countryside and my strength is to have kept this "old world" taste of simplicity and work well done.
 By inclination I am also a man of science and I kept the taste of investigation and methodological requirement.
 Outside work I take care of my vegetables and flowers or I read philosohie and history.
 I also spend a lot of time looking after the elderly at the retirement home in my village.

+Ho! and I am French.
+If you know monthy python you will understand why I chose this character ...